Open Space Program

 Program OverviewResidents of Ipswich have long appreciated the beautiful landscapes, natural resources, and opportunities for outdoor recreation in town.
 Protecting these unique treasures from potential development on critical open space properties has been a priority for residents, and in 1994 the Open Space Committee was established to guide that commitment.
-Their focus was to develop plans and establish a program to protect open lands for both public enjoyment and important habitat values, which ultimately led to the creation of the Open Space Program.
+Their focus was to develop plans and establish a program to protect open lands for both public enjoyment and important habitat and resource values, which ultimately led to the creation of the Open Space Program.
 The Open Space Program brochure outlines the history and operation of the program.
-For additional information about the history of the Program and it's accomplishments to date, read the Open Space Program Overview.
+For additional information about the history of the Program, click here.
+And for detailed information about conservation property projects successfully completed as part of the Open Space Program click here.

 In 2022, this 45-acre property was granted to the Town as part of the Planning Board Special Permit, which authorized development of new housing units at 173 Linebrook Road, formerly owned by the Koseneski family.
 The Town Meeting approved Town ownership of this property for the purposes of water supply protection, preservation of wildlife habitat, open space and scenic vistas, passive public recreation, and continued agricultural operations.
 The Mile Lane property consists of agricultural fields, wooded areas, and wetlands, and will offer limited passive recreational access through to Linebrook Road when trail access is completed.
 This site has yet to be officially open to public access, but will be accessible in the coming summer/fall months of 2023.